cb-bimm/stem-extract/README.md

 Simple BASH script for macOS to extract individual stems from the Session Player files and create a zipped archive.

 **Requires FFmpeg::**
-Before running this script make sure that FFmpeg has been installed.
-Download from https://lame.buanzo.org/#lameosx64bitdl If you are unsure how to install FFmpeg or where to find the session player files, Martin Hibbert explains it very clearly at the beginning of <a href="https://bimmgroup.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=16daffb8-5739-4885-9552-ab9c01155016" target="_blank">this video</a>
+Before running this script make sure that FFmpeg is installed on our system.
+Download from https://lame.buanzo.org/#lameosx64bitdl
+If you are unsure how to install FFmpeg or where to find the session player files, Martin Hibbert explains it very clearly at the beginning of <a href="https://bimmgroup.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=16daffb8-5739-4885-9552-ab9c01155016" target="_blank">this video</a>

 Instructions: